severdia/shakespeare-obsidian/scripts_source/markdown/Much Ado About Nothing/Act 3, Scene 5.md

 ==16==Marry, sir, our watch tonight, excepting your worship’s presence, ha’ ta’en a couple of as arrant knaves as any in Messina.

 **DOG.**
 ==17==A good old man, sir, he will be talking; as they say, “When the age is in, the wit is out.”
 God help us, it is a world to see!
-Well said, i’ faith, neighbor Verges.
+Well said, i’faith, neighbor Verges.
 Well, God’s a good man; and two men ride of a horse, one must ride behind.
-An honest soul, i’ faith, sir, by my troth he is, as ever broke bread; but God is to be worshipp’d; all men are not alike, alas, good neighbor!
+An honest soul, i’faith, sir, by my troth he is, as ever broke bread; but God is to be worshipp’d; all men are not alike, alas, good neighbor!

 **LEON.**
 ==18==Indeed, neighbor, he comes too short of you.